mateokeres/cloudflare-ase-take-home/README.md

 ## WAF and Rate Limiting

-WAF Managed Rulesets and Rate Limiting require a custom domain added to a Cloudflare zone.
-Since this assessment uses free services only (no domain purchase), these couldn't be applied live.
-The report covers how they would be configured, what they protect against, and how to demonstrate them to a customer.
+WAF Managed Rulesets and Rate Limiting are normally applied to traffic flowing through an onboarded Cloudflare zone with a custom domain.
+This demo uses Cloudflare Quick Tunnel and free-tier services without purchasing or onboarding a custom domain, so these controls are documented as customer-ready configurations rather than live zone-level rules.

-- **WAF**: Cloudflare Managed Ruleset + OWASP Core Ruleset, both set to Block.
-Would protect `/api/search?q=` from SQL injection.
+- **WAF**: Cloudflare Managed Ruleset and OWASP Core Ruleset, both set to Block.
+This protects `/api/search?q=` from SQL injection-style payloads before they reach the origin.
 - **Rate limiting**: POST `/api/login`, 10 requests per 10 seconds per IP, block for 60 seconds.
-Would protect against credential stuffing.
+This protects against brute-force login attempts and credential stuffing.

+The accompanying report explains the configuration, customer value, demo commands, and expected validation steps.

 ---